langchain-ai/langchain-benchmarks/csv-qa/README.md

 ## [Custom Agent](custom_agent.py)

-A custom agent equipped with a custom prompt and some custom tools.
+A custom agent equipped with a custom prompt and some custom tools (Python REPL and vectorstore)

 Run with `python custom_agent.py`